BrunoASMauricio/ProjectBase/README.md

 - [ ] Add support for some documentation system (i.e. doxygen)
 - [ ] Investigate necessity/feasibility of sending strings into code
 - [ ] gitall tasks
+  - [ ] Periodically fetch new data from repos
+  - [ ] Periodically remove non-existing worktrees
-  - [ ] Add single repo manipulation by providing a semi-independent console, already in the relevant directory
+  - [X] Add single repo manipulation by providing a semi-independent console, already in the relevant directory
+  - [ ] Improve detection of desync between baregit and upstream so push doesn't need to work on clean repos